Oklahoma LLC Annual Certificate

 What Is an Annual Certificate?

-Much like an annual report in other states, the purpose of this certificate is to keep your business records up to date with the state of Oklahoma.
+The purpose of this report is to keep your business records up to date with the State of Oklahoma.
 This allows creditors and other interested parties to look up your business address in case they need to contact you.
-The government uses this information to track the payment of your LLC's state taxes.
+The government uses this information to track the payment of your LLC state taxes.

 Should I Use a Registered Agent Service?